indre-idenfy/Documentation/pages/ios-sdk.md

 SDK provides advanced liveness recognition.
 Liveness recognition is attached as separate, optional module inside of the SDK.

 New major liveness version is released every 6-12 months.
 After major version release SDK must be updated also.
+### 1. Update Podfile
 In the Podfile **replace** 'iDenfySDK' with following Pod:
 ```ruby
 pod 'iDenfySDK/iDenfyLiveness'
 ```
+### 2. Update Pods
 Run `pod install` to install iDenfySDK or `pod update` to update current iDenfySDK.

+### 3. Add Zoom.strings
+In order to use localized version of liveness feature add Zoom.strings to your app module.

+Strings are located in  **../Pods/iDenfySDK/iDenfySDK/IdenfyAssets/IdenfyStrings**

 *Note: Contact support for enabling liveness feature.